medford-group/bdqm-vip/syllabus.md

 ------------------------

-Personal accomplishments will be measured by self-defined goals and will be assessed by each student's respective TA lead.
-Within the **first three weeks** of the semester students will define midterm and semester goals for their specific tasks within their sub-team.
+Personal accomplishments will be measured by self-defined goals and will be assessed by each student's respective sub-team mentor.
+Within the **first three weeks** of the semester students will work with their sub-team mentor to define midterm and semester goals for their specific tasks within their sub-team.
 Each goal should have a deliverable that can be unambiguously evaluated as complete or incomplete (computer